Vacaville, California Therapists

 Unfortunately, there is a growing shortage of mental health resources in the state of California.
 The California Health Resources and Services Administration forecasts that the state will have a shortage of between 729 and 1,848 psychiatrists by 2025.
 Due to this shortage and other factors, a frightening number of adults and children do not receive the mental health services they need.

 There are resources available in Vacaville, however.
-Residents of the city can access a range of licensed professional clinical counselors, licensed marriage and family therapists, licensed social workers and psychotherapists who can provide support.
-You can choose from a male or female counselor and from English or Spanish for your preferred language.
+Residents of the city can access a range of licensed professional clinical counselors, licensed marriage and family therapists, licensed social workers, and psychotherapists who can provide support.
+You can choose from a male or female counselor and English or Spanish as your preferred language.
 These counselors are experienced in various types of treatment and can customize them to your needs.

 • Cognitive Behavioral Therapy